Nanomaterials and Polymer Chemistry Laboratory

 Education and Research Activities in the Laboratory

-Based on the concept of “molecular technology”, the laboratory starts in 2015 for the research of functional materials and nanomaterials in the polymer chemistry field.
-The students who are interested in polymer synthesis and nanomaterials are welcome.
-The development of functional polymer materials requires organic synthesis, analytical methods, and design of the materials, which are covered in the laboratory.
-The education to be a researcher is diligently performed, through discussion, presentation, and joining academic conference and meetings.
+Based on the concept of “molecular technology”, this laboratory was established in 2015 to conduct research on functional materials and nanomaterials in the field of polymer chemistry.
+Students who are interested in polymer synthesis and nanomaterials are welcome.
+The development of functional polymer materials requires knowledge of organic synthesis, analytical methods, and materials design, all of which are covered in the laboratory.
+We offer thorough education to prepare students to become researchers through discussions, presentations, and participation in academic conferences and meetings.

-Thermal, pH, and light are used for the stimuli-responsive polymer materials, which change their chemical and physical properties (Fig. 2).
+Thermal, pH, and light are used for stimuli-responsive polymer materials, which change their chemical and physical properties.
+(Fig. 2)

-Nanoparticles, nanofibers, and nanofilms are design and prepared, using polymer-polymer interactions, such as van der Waals interaction and electrostatic interaction (Fig. 3).
+Nanoparticles, nanofibers, and nanofilms are design and prepared using polymer-polymer interactions, such as van der Waals and electrostatic interactions.
+(Fig. 3)

 Explanatory Pictures of Research Activities

 - Fig. 3